10 Best Dog-Friendly Beaches in Georgia 2025

 Georgia’s Department of Natural Resources maintains the Island, ferry services, and other utilities here.
 The famous R. J. Reynolds Mansion offers overnight stay facilities to tourists.
 The local community is the direct descendants of the slaves of Sapelo Plantation.

-The undeveloped white sand beaches with weathered branches are barricaded with maritime forests.
+The undeveloped white sand beaches, with weathered branches, are lined by maritime forests.
 The place is perfect for enjoying the cool breezes, walking on the sand, collecting sand dollars, and playing fetch with your pets.

 • Nearby Attractions: Sapelo Lighthouse, Sapelo Island National Estuarine Research Reserve